itsthejb/ObjcAssociatedObjectHelpers/README.md

 		SYNTHESIZE_ASC_OBJ(myCategoryObject, setMyCategoryObject);
 		@end

-2. **Abitrary dictionary for NSObject** - The `NSObject` category adds a lazily-initialized `NSMutableDictionary` to `NSObject`, allowing key-value pairs to be associated with any `NSObject` subclass instance:
+2. **Abitrary dictionary for NSObject** - The `NSObject` category adds a lazily-initialized `NSMutableDictionary` to `NSObject`, allowing key-value pairs to be more conveniently associated with any `NSObject` subclass instance:

 		[self.associatedDictionary setValue:@"value" forKey:@"myKey"];

 Notes
 -----
-1. **getter / setter names** - There is no way to manipulate strings in the preprocessor so that standard getter and setter names can easily be generated.
+1. **getter / setter names** - There is no way to manipulate strings in the preprocessor so that standard getter and setter names can easily be generated from a single token.
 As such, the read/write macros require both names to be provided manually.
 2. **ARC** - Clang ARC is currently required, although it wouldn't be hard to also support manual reference counting.
 3. **Property memory management semantics** - Since properties use associated objects for storage, any property setter semantics can be used: